What is Yrmegard’s Workshop about?

 Who runs the workshop?

 My name is Julia Christie Amor, I live in Estonia, a small country on the shores of the Baltic sea.
 I have degrees in theatre&radio directing (BA) and cultural management (MA), along with ongoing studies in raising two teenagers.
-Almost 20 years of experience in PR and marketing, both for business and cultural organisations, as well as considerable experience in event management have proven useful in managing a living history community.
+Over 20 years of experience in PR and marketing, both for business and cultural organisations, as well as considerable experience in event management have proven useful in managing a living history community.
 I am fluent in three languages and have basic understanding of another 6.
 I love dancing (flamenco and historical dance most of all) and I adore cats.

 Pleased to meet you and thank you for your interest!